edbennett/dataaid-gettingstarted/_episodes/03-filesystem.md

 Important places:

+* `/cdt_storage/your.scw.username` &ndash;
-* `/cdt_storage/your.scw.username` - your home directory on the CDT gateway node, and a place for you to work privately during the event.
+  your home directory on the CDT gateway node, and a place for you to work privately during the event.
+* `/cdt_storage/inkinddirect`,
+  `/cdt_storage/magicbreakfast`,
+  `/cdt_storage/sudep` &ndash;
-* `/cdt_storage/ChanceToShine`, `/cdt_storage/DianaAward`, `/cdt_storage/Fairtrade` - the data provided by the charities.
-These directories are read-only, to avoid accidentally modifying/deleting the data during the event, as raw data should not be modified.
+  the data provided by the charities.
+  These directories are read-only, to avoid accidentally modifying/deleting the data during the event&mdash;a general principle of data analysis is to not modify raw data.
   Under the confidentiality agreement we have signed with the charities, these directories (and their contents) **must not** be copied out of the `/CDT_storage` directory, either to other Sunbird storage (`/home`, `/scratch`) or to your own computer.
+* `/cdt_storage/scw1738` &ndash;
-* `/cdt_storage/scw1738` - a shared directory for everyone attending the event to collaborate.
+  a shared directory for everyone attending the event to collaborate.
   This contains subdirectories for each of the charities.

 ## Getting stuff in and out